TIYDC/newline-assistant/README.md

 ### Install It

-Download the `crx` file from one of the [releases on GitHub](https://github.com/TIYDC/tiyo-assistant/releases), then go to [chrome://extensions](chrome://extensions) in your browser and drag the `tiyo-assistant-x.y.z.crx` file you downloaded onto that page.
-That's it!
+Head to the (unlisted) entry in the [Chrome Web Store](https://chrome.google.com/webstore/detail/tiyo-assistant/fnhanbdccpjnnoohoppkeejljjljihcc?authuser=0) add click the "Add to Chrome" button!

+Once installed, just head to [TIYO](https://online.theironyard.com), you'll have some new icons in the top-right corner that will let you access the features below...

 ### Gradebook